cybozu-go/contour-plus/docs/usage.md

 If `ingress-class-name` is specified, contour-plus watches only HTTPProxy annotated by `kubernetes.io/ingress.class=<ingress-class-name>`, `projectcontour.io/ingress.class=<ingress-class-name>` or with the `HTTPProxy.Spec.IngressClassName` field that matches the given `ingress-class-name`.
 **If `kubernetes.io/ingress.class=<ingress-class-name>` , `projectcontour.io/ingress.class=<ingress-class-name>` and `HTTPProxy.Spec.IngressClassName` are all specified and those values are different from the given `ingress-class-name`, then contour-plus doesn't watch the resource.**

+It is possible to specify different namespaces to install the `DNSEndpoint` and/or `Certificate` resources via annotations.
+That behavior is constrained via the `allowed-dns-namespaces` and `allowed-issuer-namespaces` flags.

 How it works
 ------------